maolro/raldamain/en/rules/ranks/Social/presencia.md

 <u>Commanding voice:</u> Through inspiring words or imperious orders you strengthen the morale and strength of your allies.
 Initiating this effect requires a standard action, and until you suffer a minor permanent wound all your allies gain an Advantage die on all their rolls and are inspired.
 Your allies must see and hear you to benefit from the effect.

-<u>Frightful presence:</u> You are a fearsome figure on the battlefield.
+<u>Intimidating presence:</u> You are a fearsome figure on the battlefield.
 All creatures of lower challenge level are Spooked until you suffer a permanent wound.
 This ability affects everyone within 30 feet and does not affect creatures under the effects of Presence.

 <u>Unbreakable Will:</u> You have resistance equal to your rank against fear and can use Car instead of Wisdom on rolls against influence.
 If you have ranks in Influence, when you use the Persuasive skill you fascinate those who interact with you.

 ## Rank II

-<u>:</u> As a standard action make a morale roll affecting all enemies within 30 feet.
+<u>Shatter morale:</u> As a standard action make a morale roll affecting all enemies within 30 feet.
 Creatures you succeed against become Frightened, and creatures that are already Frightened end up Frightened.
 This ability cannot be used more times against the same group of creatures.

 <u>Tactician:</u> When using commander's voice, you can direct allies to perform complex tactics.
 These are some of them:

 - **Shield wall**: Each ally gets an additional Challenge die in shield rolls if adjacent to a shielded ally.
 They also add an additional amount of Difficulty dice to the roll for each ally adjacent to it.
 - **Expert Flankers**: Your allies roll an additional Advantage die and take +1 base damage when flanking an opponent.
 Damage from this ability stacks with sneak attack.
-- **Surveillance**: Your allies cannot be caught by surprise if at least one of them is not surprised.
+- **Vigilance**: Your allies cannot be caught by surprise if at least one of them is not surprised.
 - **Scatter**: Your allies gain the ability [Evasion](http://raldamain.com/rules/Combate/reflejos.html) and can move 5 feet after succeeding on a Dexterity roll.
 They may spend a perk to move an additional 5 feet.

 <u>Inspiration:</u> You have a pool of inspiration points equal to 1+Rank.
 Spend a point of inspiration for you or your ally to gain an Advantage die on a roll.
 This ability can only be used on allies under the commander's voice effects and the points are regained after a long rest.